stoogoff/aegean-foundry-vtt/README.md

 ### Things Coming Soon

-Additional roll types, including Standing rolls, recovery rolls, as well as adding options for skill specialisations to the check.
 Favour and Disfavour need to be added as options to roll results, when relevant.

 Wound effects need to be applied automatically, as well as providing combat options on the PC sheet.